A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Introduction

-Binary optimization and sparse optimization capture a variety of applications of interest in both machine learning and computer vision, including binary hashing \cite{WangLKC16,Wang2017}, dense subgraph discovery \cite{yuan2013truncated,YuanG17aaai}, Markov random fields \cite{Boykov2001}, compressive sensing \cite{candes2005decoding,Donoho06}, sparse coding \cite{lee2007efficient,aharon2006img,BaoJQS16}, subspace clustering \cite{elhamifar2013sparse}, to name only a few.
+Binary optimization and sparse optimization capture a variety of applications of interest in both machine learning and computer vision, including binary hashing \cite{WangLKC16,Wang2017}, dense subgraph discovery \cite{yuan2013truncated,YuanG17aaai}, Markov random fields \cite{Boykov2001}, compressive sensing \cite{candes2005decoding,Donoho06}, sparse coding \cite{aharon2006img,BaoJQS16}, subspace clustering \cite{elhamifar2013sparse}, to name only a few.
 In addition, binary optimization and sparse optimization are closely related to each other.
-A binary optimization problem can be reformulated as a sparse optimization problem using the fact that \cite{yuan2016sparsempec,yuan2016binarympec}: $\bbb{x} \in \{-1,1\}^n \Leftrightarrow \|\bbb{x}-\bbb{1}\|_0 + \|\bbb{x}+\bbb{1}\|_0\leq n$, and the reverse is also true using the variational reformulation of $\ell_0$ pseudo-norm \cite{bienstock1996computational}: $\forall \|\bbb{x}\|_{\infty} \leq \rho,~\|\bbb{x}\|_0 = \min ~\la \bbb{1},\bbb{v} \ra,~s.t.~\bbb{v} \in \{0,1\}^n,~|\bbb{x}|\leq \rho \bbb{v}$.
+A binary optimization problem can be reformulated as a sparse optimization problem using the fact that \cite{YuanG17aaai}: $\bbb{x} \in \{-1,1\}^n \Leftrightarrow \|\bbb{x}-\bbb{1}\|_0 + \|\bbb{x}+\bbb{1}\|_0\leq n$, and the reverse is also true using the variational reformulation of $\ell_0$ pseudo-norm \cite{bienstock1996computational}: $\forall \|\bbb{x}\|_{\infty} \leq \rho,~\|\bbb{x}\|_0 = \min ~\la \bbb{1},\bbb{v} \ra,~s.t.~\bbb{v} \in \{0,1\}^n,~|\bbb{x}|\leq \rho \bbb{v}$.
 There are generally four classes of methods for solving the binary or sparse optimization problem in the literature, which we present below.

 \textbf{Relaxed Approximation Method}.
 One popular method to solve (\ref{eq:main}) is convex or nonconvex relaxed approximation method.
-Box constrained relaxation, semi-definite programming relaxation and spherical relaxation are often used for solving binary optimization problems, while $\ell_1$ norm, top-$k$ norm, Schatten $\ell_p$ norm and others (such as re-weighted $\ell_1$ norm, capped $\ell_1$, half quadratic et al.) are often used for solving sparse optimization problems.
-It is generally accepted that nonconvex method often achieves better accuracy than the convex counterpart.
-Despite its merits, this class of method fails to directly control the sparse or binary property of the solution.
+Box constrained relaxation, semi-definite programming relaxation, and spherical relaxation are often used for solving binary optimization problems, while $\ell_1$ norm, top-$k$ norm, Schatten $\ell_p$ norm, re-weighted $\ell_1$ norm, capped $\ell_1$ norm, half quadratic function, and many others are often used for solving sparse optimization problems.
+It is generally believed that nonconvex methods often achieve better accuracy than the convex counterparts.
+Despite the merits, this class of methods fails to directly control the sparsity or binary property of the solution.